 - 4 Industrial-Strength Wheels—Make the grill easier to maneuver; two locking casters offer stability

 - Adjustable Heat Zones—Allows you to cook multiple ingredients at once

-- Cold Rolled Steel Cooking Surface-Durable and easy to care for
+- Rolled Carbon 7-Gauge Steel Cooking Surface—Durable and easy to care for

 The Bottom Line

 Use the Camp Chef if: